Introduction to Lucene Document Classification

 SimpleNaiveBayesClassifier

-Note : The NaiveBayes Classifier works on terms from the index.
+Note: The NaiveBayes Classifier works on terms from the index.
 This means it pulls from the index the tokens for the class field.
-Each token will be considered as class, and will see a score associated.
+Each token will be considered as a class and will see a score associated.

-This data structure is a perfect input for a new generation of Classifiers that will benefit of augmented information to assign the relevant class(es).
+This data structure is a perfect input for a new generation of Classifiers that will benefit from augmented information to assign the relevant class(es).

 Whenever a simple text is ambiguous, including other fields in the analysis is improving dramatically the precision of the classification.